anonymousbitcoin/anon/README.md

 Where do I begin?
 -----------------
-We have a guide for joining the main Bitcoin Private network: https://github.com/zcash/zcash/wiki/1.0-User-Guide
+We have a guide for joining the main Anonymous Bitcoin network: https://github.com/zcash/zcash/wiki/1.0-User-Guide

 ### Need Help?